 We are seeing unprecedented changes in the earth’s environmental and physical processes.
 Climate change, air pollution, reduced availability of clean water, and persistent toxic chemicals threaten human, animal, and environmental health and well-being.

-To build a shared interdisciplinary vision of “health” and serve as a catalyst for positive change, Phipps Conservatory brings together leaders to explore global and local environmental issues and their effects on human, animal and environmental health through the One Health Initiative.
-One Health is a movement that is forging a new level of collaboration among physicians, veterinarians, scientific-health and environmentally-related disciplines.
-Thought leaders from disparate fields promote strategies to expand interdisciplinary understanding and communication in all aspects of healthcare for humans, animals and the environment.
+To build a shared interdisciplinary vision of “health” and serve as a catalyst for positive change, Phipps Conservatory brings together leaders to explore global and local environmental issues and their effects on human, animal and environmental health through the One Health Initiative, a movement that forges collaborations among physicians, veterinarians, environmental and health sciences, and environmentally-related disciplines, promoting strategies to expand interdisciplinary understanding and communication in all aspects of healthcare for humans, animals and the environment.

 Join the Movement!

 Stay informed on upcoming One Health One Planet™ initiative events:

 The Phipps Research Institute for Biophilia and Science Engagement acknowledges the connection between human and environmental health.
 The institute studies the built and natural environments and their intersection with human health and wellness.

 Questions?
 Contact Dr. Maria Wheeler-Dubas at email@example.com.

 Sponsored in Part by